abhishekjakhar/cracking-javascript/docs/objects.md

 The deep equality is similar to the shallow equality, but there is one difference.
 During the shallow equality check, if the compared value of properties are objects, a recursive shallow equality check is performed on these nested objects.

-## Write a function to perform deep equality on two objects
+## Write a function to perform deep equality check on two objects

 ```js
 function deepEqual(obj1, obj2) {